ACUTE HEART FAILURE

 Permanent electronic cardiac implants carry risks, long-term complications and high costs

-Indirect methods (e.g. lab tests, imaging) provide delayed data with limited accuracy
+Indirect methods (e.g. lab tests, imaging) provide delayed indirect data with limited accuracy

-Non-invasive devices (wearables) have no place in the management of acute heart failure
+Non-invasive devices (wearables) have no place in the management of ADHF

 A safer, more reliable AI-guided PAC would lead to better acute HF care management.